Which subjects are in our faculty?

 Through a variety of creative and practical activities, students will be taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
-We offer a variety of subject to engage and inspire young minds with creative subjects such as art, and applied subjects such as technology, hairdressing and motor vehicle repair.
+We offer a variety of subjects to engage and inspire young minds with applied subjects such as Technology, Hairdressing and Motor Vehicle Repair.

 Students are given the opportunity to develop key skills in research and exploration to identify and understand user needs, solving their own design problems and understanding how to reformulate problems.
 The subject is creative, and students learn how to design innovative, functional, appealing products using a variety of approaches.
 We look at new and emerging technology, exploring the work of other professionals and look at how and why products have been developed.